-My research explores political imagination in Greece during the current historical moment, which is often labeled “the Greek crisis” (a term I scrutinize and unpack).
+My research explores political imagination in Greece during the current historical moment, which is often labeled “the Greek crisis”.
 It focuses on Greece’s relationship to the West and the re-charting of geographies of imagination and desire binding ‘the North’ to ‘the South’.
 The project looks particularly at the Greek-German component, following tensions in public spheres after the 2010 implementation of a bailout deal and associated austerity measures in Greece.
 My study does so by thinking through visual culture and photography as realms of political engagement that may illuminate questions of desire, imagination economy, asymmetry and memory.
 I also explore photographs in terms of possibilities of “citizenship” and imagination; in relation to what they may reveal about imagining others and enabling political spheres of co-existing with them.

 The images that I explore include archival material from the 1940s, portraits of people’s ancestors taken by tourists, digital reuses of old images for the purposes of satire and political commentary, family photographs on people’s walls and wallets, portraits of deceased kin, photos I took during my first fieldwork over 10 years ago and returned today, photos taken by my interlocutors and posted on Instagram and Facebook, etc. These images may be carefully stored, decorated, reproduced, deleted, commented upon or even destroyed.
 They may fuel anger, tenderness, dialogues, and various kinds of recollection.

 I have currently finished fieldwork and I am writing up a book as well as preparing individual chapters and papers for collective volumes, journals and other venues.
-I am also co-designing an upcoming course to be jointly taught by the PhotoDemos team at UCL Anthropology in the Spring Term.
+I also co-designed and co-taught with the PhotoDemos team at UCL the postgraduate course Photography and Anthropology in the Spring Terms of 2018 and 2019.

 A man places a portrait I took in 2007 on the table at the house of the now deceased sitter's brother, Western Crete, 2017, Photo by K Kalantzis.